-- A partnership agreement in respect of 38 exploration licences (6,195 km2) on Anticosti Island was entered into on March 31, 2014 between Ressources Québec (35%), Pétrolia Inc. (21.7%), Saint-Aubin E&P (Québec) inc. (21.7%) and Corridor Resources Inc. (21.7%).
-The limited partnership so created by the four partners is named Anticosti Hydrocarbons L.P. - For the Gaspé licences, Pétrolia and Québénergie each hold a 50% interest in each of the 13 licences, covering a total area of approximately 2,500 km2. - For the Baie-des-Chaleurs-Matapédia and Restigouche licences, Pétrolia and Saint-Aubin Énergie S.A.S. (a subsidiary of Maurel & Prom and Maurel & Prom International), each hold a 50% interest in 13 licences covering an area of over 1,800 km2.

-- As of July 15, 2016, the interests in the four Bourque property licences were as follows: Pétrolia 51.03%; TUGLIQ Energy Corp.
+- A partnership agreement in respect of 38 exploration licences (6,195 km2) on Anticosti Island was entered into on March 31, 2014 between Ressources Québec (35%), Pétrolia Inc. (21.7%), Saint-Aubin E&P (Québec) inc. (21.7%) and Corridor Resources Inc. (21,7%).
+The partnership created by the four partners is named Anticosti Hydrocarbons L.P.
+Under the agreement in principle entered into in August 2017 by the Company and the Government of Québec, Anticosti Hydrocarbons will be wound up and dissolved during the coming year. - For the Gaspé licences, Pétrolia and Québénergie each hold a 50% interest in each of the 13 licences, covering a total area of approximately 2,500 km2. - For the Baie-des-Chaleurs-Matapédia and Restigouche licences, Pétrolia and Saint-Aubin Énergie S.A.S. (a subsidiary of Maurel & Prom and Maurel & Prom International), each hold a 50% interest in 13 licences covering an area of over 1,800 km2. - As of July 15, 2016, the interests in the four Bourque property licences were as follows: Pétrolia - 51.03%; TUGLIQ Energy S.A.R.F.
 3.97%; and Ressources Québec inc. 45%. - The remaining licence blocks are wholly owned by Pétrolia.